 This is a disease that attacks the body through the nervous system.
 The virus can be carried by any mammal but is most often seen in carnivores.
 In the United States, the most common vectors of rabies are raccoons, skunks, foxes, and bats.
 The disease is almost always fatal.

 Cats usually get this disease from the bite of a rabid animal.
 Humans are also at risk of contracting the disease if there is contact with a rabid animal.

 Kittens should get their first Rabies vaccine no sooner than 16 weeks (4 months) of age.
 A booster should be given a year later and then as indicated by local law.
 Most states require a Rabies booster every 3 years although some states and countries require a booster every year.

 Depending on your cat’s lifestyle, other non-core vaccines may be advisable.
-With the exception of Feline Leukemia Virus, many of these vaccines are only recommended in cats housed in high density populations such as breeding facilities.
+With the exception of the Feline Leukemia Virus, many of these vaccines are only recommended in cats housed in high-density populations such as breeding facilities.

 This virus causes various diseases in the cat.
 It is a common cause of cancer in the cat and often causes immune system suppression, making the cat susceptible to a host of other diseases.
 The virus is spread through cat-to-cat contact, usually through bite wounds or mutual grooming.
 The virus can also be spread from mother to kitten.
 Though it is not a core vaccine, it is strongly recommended by the American Association of Feline Practitioners (AAFP).

 This is a disease that attacks the immune system leaving the cat vulnerable to everyday bacteria and disease.
 The virus is most commonly spread through bite wounds and is therefore seen more frequently in feral male cats.
 House cats are rarely exposed unless a housemate has the virus and then usually only if there is aggression between the two.
 The average lifespan of a cat with FIV is about 5 years.
 The vaccine is not entirely protective so is not usually recommended.